 - Countless bug fixes and balance tweaks

-- Learning (Le) - affects success chance of learning new spells, number of spell uses, and more
+- Learning (Le) - affects success chance of learning new spells, spell power, etc.

-- Charisma (Ch) - affects favorability of reaction from NPCs of same gender, and more
+- Charisma (Ch) - affects favorability of reaction from NPCs, affects suggestibility of companions, etc.

-- Appearance (Ap) - affects favorability of reaction from NPCs of opposite gender, and more
+- Appearance (Ap) - affects favorability of reaction from some NPCs, affects rate of becoming corrupted, etc.

 Characters also have a base speed, which normally starts at 100, and affects how quickly the character gets to take turns compared to other creatures (higher speed means acting more often).
-And characters have an alignment rating, which comprises a linear spectrum with nine possibilities that are derived from the alignments used in traditional Dungeons & Dragons.
+Characters also have an alignment rating, which comprises a linear spectrum with nine possibilities that are roughly derived from the alignments used in traditional Dungeons & Dragons.
 Alignment can be radically altered by starting race and class, as well as many types of actions taken while playing the game.

 Combat--the most common type of action in ADOM aside from simple movement--is handled just like movement: move into a space occupied by another creature to initiate a melee attack against it.
-There are many small exceptions to this, but they generally following common sense, such as a giving the player a prompt for confirmation before attacking a non-hostile creature.
+There are many small exceptions to this, but they generally following common sense, such as a giving the player a prompt for confirmation before executing an attack on a friendly creature.

-Missile weapons and some spells can be fired at range.
+Missile weapons and some spells can be fired at limited range.

 Saving and Dying

-In ADOM, the actions the player takes are always final and usually carry considerable consquences.
-The game may only be saved as part of exiting (by pressing S).
+In ADOM, the actions the player takes are always final and sometimes carry considerable consequences.
+The game may only be saved as part of exiting (by pressing shift+s).
 ADOM keeps only one savegame file per character, so there is no saving and reloading to undo actions or decisions.
-If a player's character dies, that character's savegame file is deleted, and the character is permanently deceased and can no longer be played.
-Dead characters are enshrined in a local hall of fame, like a scoreboard, which assigns each character a score based on his or her lifetime accomplishments, and then ranks them.
-Factors such as experience level, quests completed, number of turns taken, and many others all contribute in various ways to this final score.
-Each character's cause of death is also recorded beside their entry in the hall of fame for the player to be reminded of how they brought each of their characters to an end.
+If a character dies, its savegame file is deleted.
+Dead characters are enshrined in a local hall of fame, which serves as a scoreboard and memorial.
+Each character is given a score calculated from his or her lifetime accomplishments.
+Factors such as experience level, quests completed, number of turns taken, and many others all contribute to this final score.
+Each character's cause of death is also recorded beside their entry in the hall of fame for the player to be reminded of how each of their characters met its end.